 It’s a common misconception that Second Charges are costly.
 Though this was the case in the past, both fees and interest rates have fallen dramatically, especially since the MCD.

-But it’s important to make clear to your clients that, because these loans are secured and have lower legal priority than a conventional First Charge, they do carry higher interest rates in line with the bigger risk taken by lenders.
+But it’s important to make clear to your clients that, because these loans are secured and have lower legal priority than a conventional First Charge, they can carry higher interest rates in line with the bigger risk taken by lenders.

 On the other hand, unlike with First Charges, clients often have the option of not paying upfront for valuation fees and other costs.